 - Property owners can also employ several preventative measures to make environments less favorable to starlings.

-- Helpful actions include sealing off any openings larger than one inch in diameter on the exteriors of buildings greater than one inch in diameter, trimming tree branches, fitting outdoor trash bins with lids, keeping gutters clean of debris, and eliminating sources of pooling water.
+- Helpful starling modifications include sealing off any openings larger than one inch in diameter on the exteriors of buildings, keeping tree branches trimmed, securing outdoor trash cans, keeping gutters clean, and eliminating sources of pooling water.

 Starlings become aggressive when they feel threatened, and approaching them is unnecessarily dangerous.
-If flocks of the pest bird are causing problems, Critter Control technicians should be called to eradicate infestations.
+If starling flocks are causing problems, Critter Control of Columbus technicians should be called to eradicate infestations.
 Industry tools and extensive training keep our specialists safe throughout the removal process.
 Call today at 614.300.7547 for effective starling removal!Request a Quote